Xochiquetzal in the Temazcalli at Tezcatlipocacitlalli, i.e., 'Jupiter'.

 DISCLAIMER although due diligence has been applied, this resource is made available for testing/evaluation purposes on an AS IS basis.
 The procedure only reflects my own modifications, my limited testing, and the potential user(s) who execute(s) the procedures assumes all risks.

 Please do not hold me or Metztli Information Technology (and/or its associates) responsible if the information provided here does not achieve the desired result.
-The information is provided AS IS and with the hope that it may be useful to the Internet community --especially those interested in PHP 7.3.5̶ 6 and/or Engine X (Nginx) 1.17.0 on Metztli Reiser4 / Debian for stretch-backports AMD64.
+The information is provided AS IS and with the hope that it may be useful to the Internet community --especially those open-minded individuals interested in Reiser4 continued development.

 Notwithstanding, There is no implicit or explicit guarantee that the information presented here is accurate --even though due diligence was exercised during the procedure.
-Accordingly, if an user(s) decide to use the resources available here and/or implement the procedure and/or shell commands described here she, he, or them, do so at her, his, or their own risk.
+Accordingly, if an user(s) decide to download resources, implement the procedure or shell commands described here she, he, or them, do so at her, his, or their own risk.
 You have been forewarned.

-Metztli IT, but not other entities, reserves the right to modify the content and/or even delete it, including blog post, without previous notice.
+Metztli IT, but not other entities, reserves the right to modify the content -- to correct and/or elucidated procedure(s), for instance -- and/or even delete all or partial, including blog post, without previous notice.